 1.3 SCOPE

-1.3.1 These Regulations shall apply to all earth-disturbing activities of one or more acres, or less than one acre but are part of a larger common plan of development or sale that will ultimately disturb one or more acres, performed both inside and outside of the MS4, within Allen County, Ohio along with any entity that has adopted these regulations.
-Additionally, any entity that has adopted these regulations shall notify The Allen County Engineer’s Office of acceptance and establish an agreement for the acceptance of the stormwater management within their respective entity.
+1.3.1 These Regulations shall apply to all earth-disturbing activities of one or more acres, or less than one acre but are part of a larger common plan of development or sale that will ultimately disturb one or more acres, performed on the unincorporated lands of Allen County, Ohio.
+Additionally, any municipality that has adopted these regulations shall notify The BOACC of acceptance and establish an agreement for the acceptance of the stormwater management regulations and administration within their respective municipality.
+These agreements shall be added to the appendix of these Regulations as agreed upon.
 Exemptions are those activities as outlined in Section 307.79 of the Ohio Revised Code and additionally as follows:

 1.3.1.1 No permit or plan shall be required for a public highway, transportation, or drainage improvement or maintenance project undertaken by a government agency or political subdivision in accordance with a statement of its standard sediment control policies that is approved by the BOACC or the chief of the division of soil and water conservation in the department of agriculture.